masyl/isomaton/doc/roadmap.md

 - Bug: Flowers, weeds and other blocks appear over water
 - Bug: Actors can spawn over solid blocks
 - Bug: z-index calculation and ordering doesnt account for some cases during animation
+- bug: the soundtrack doesn loop properly
+- bug: Sometimes, the pop sound doesnt playback correctly
+- bug: must remove "puff" block effect when its finished ... after x steps
+- bug: respawning can create multiple puff blocks one over the other
+- bug: on first draw, the depth ordering is wrong
+- bug: pausing the game doesnt pause the rendering... still using cpu at max
+- bug: The depth ordering isnt always correct during animations
 - Debt: block type should have their own class for their properties, not be read from property file
 - Debt: use constants for playStates (rename to playbackMode ?  rewind, play, pause, or just an integer ?

 ## Housekeeping and Architecture

 - Bring back source PSD of common world into the project
 - Create a build script
 - Test long term playback: number limits, memory leaks

 ## Features

+- Emit events for actors on "collidedOn", "gotCollided", "hitOn", "gotHit"
+- Variation on compulsion for events that dont need to compete for exclusivity (sounds, exclamations)
 - On click, show the actor or block stats
 - Implement A* pathfinding function for knight to hunt slime http://www.briangrinstead.com/files/astar/